Dudeiebot/ad-ly/Readme.md

 ---

-> ⚙️ This is a conceptual overview for normal and somp business purposes. but more detailed implementation may vary based on business needs and traffic scale.
+> ⚙️ This is a conceptual overview for normal and some business purposes. but more detailed implementation may vary based on business needs and traffic scale.